nicolaspearson/salespal/README.md

 # README #

 A demo MANK stack (MonogoDB, AngularJS, NodeJS, Koa) stock item app that provides CRUD operations to store vehicle information.
 It makes use of NodeJS, Koa, and MongoDB to serve a RESTful API, and AngularJS to provide the user interface.
 The frontend and backend have both been written in Typescript.

+### Demo ###

 You can visit this page for a [Live Demo](http://lupinemoon.co.za) the login credentials can be found [here](#auth-and-credentials)

 ### How do I get set up? ###